Build a Great Nest.js Blog: Full-Text Search for Posts

 CREATE TRIGGER post_search_vector_update BEFORE INSERT OR UPDATE ON "post" FOR EACH ROW EXECUTE FUNCTION update_post_search_vector();

-To make our search lightning-fast, the final step is to create a GIN (Generalized Inverted Index) on our new search_vector
+Finally, create a GIN (Generalized Inverted Index) on the search_vector

 column.